lhduc02/lhduc02/README.md

 In my free time, I enjoy watching football, reading books, and playing chess.

-If you have any questions for me or would like to discuss any topic, feel free to contact me via:
+If you have any questions for me or would like to discuss any topic, feel free to contact me via: lhduc02@gmail.com
-Gmail: lhduc02@gmail.com

 ---
 ### Coding:
 <div>
     <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg" title="Python" alt="Python" width="30" height="30"/>&nbsp;